gabriel/YOCView/README.md

 YOCView
 =========

-YOCView helps you avoid view controllers.
-A view controller in UIKit is a wrapper around a single view that provides notifications (appear, disappear, etc) and some state (orientation, navigation item, etc).
-Because of this extra layer, it can cause you to write a lot of delegate and callback code in order to coordinate between views.
-YOCView help to eliminate this view controller layer.
+YOCView helps you avoid dealing with UIViewController.
+This can help avoid unnecessary delegate and callback boilerplate.

 # Podfile